 Avoid internal jargon and obscure terminology:: your caller cannot be expected to know the nuances of the next development or release, or what a “SIP account” is.
 Don’t forget that it’s your role to resolve your client’s problem as rapidly and efficiently as possible - not to demonstrate your expertise.
 Using jargon that your client does not understand can give you a condescending air, and will do absolutely nothing to clarify the situation.

-8. KNOW WHEN TO APOLOGISE
+8. KNOW WHEN TO APOLOGIZE

 How frustrating it is for a client when a service provider refuses to recognise its own errors!
 Technical difficulties or billing mistakes can happen to anyone, so the best thing to do is offer your client your sincerest apologies.
 This is again an opportunity to show empathy and prove to your caller that you’re on their side.
 You run a great risk when you fail to acknowledge your error: 67% or consumers will leave a provider after a bad experience.
 Let alone the aftermath of negative publicity or bad buzz.